 I have visited Vienna several times.
 It’s a beautiful city and every time I go, I like it even more!
 My eldest sister lives there so this has, of course, influenced my trips there.
-On each visit we have discovered something new.
-I have travelled there both alone and with the family, so either way, there has always been something interesting to do.
+On each visit, we have discovered something new.
+I have travelled there both alone and with the family, there are so many things to do in Vienna, so either way, there has always been something interesting to do.

 My latest trip to Vienna was just recently when I travelled with Nick.
 The main reason for our trip was because my sister was getting married, so what better excuse for another trip than a special occasion like this?
 We travelled without the girls on this occasion so this gave us a little more freedom to enjoy ourselves.

 We left London from Stanstead airport, arriving in Vienna very late on Thursday night.
 Upon arrival, we collected our suitcases and took an Uber to my sister’s house.
 We are lucky that she has a spare room for us to stay in but if you need it there are also rental apartments and chalets available in Vienna.
 For example, this luxury apartment in the fashionable and central 8th District of Vienna, Josefstadt with 2 bedrooms and 1 bathroom looks fantastic!

 The following day we got ready for the civil wedding at the Standesamt in the 18th district.
 The day was gorgeous.
 It was about 28C.
 The sun was shining and the sky was blue.
 It was amazing to have such beautiful weather for a special day like this.
 The main room at the Standesamt was very beautiful and the ceremony was lovely!